kadena-io/kuro/scripts/aws/Ansible-README.md

                         and sqlite files, deleting all previous retrieved logs.
                         It stores the logs in `aws/logs/`.

-NB: The `edit_conf.yml` playbook is designed for testing purposes.
-For a more robust way of changing distributed nodes' configurations, run `<kadena-directory>$ ./bin/<OS-name>/genconfs --distributed <kadena-directory>/aws/ipAddr.yml` Provide the desired settings when prompted.
+NB: To change distributed nodes' configuration, run `<kadena-directory>$ ./bin/<OS-name>/genconfs --distributed <kadena-directory>/aws/ipAddr.yml` Provide the desired settings when prompted.
 For more information, refer to the "Automated configuration generation: `genconfs`" section in `docs/Kadena-README.md`.